sim-taa/Git-for-Web-Development-Project/mac.md

 If you expect conflicts, you may want to use 'git fetch' instead. git fetch updates the remote tracking branches.
 6. What is a merge conflict?
 How do you resolve a merge conflict?
 ----
-If developers fail to work in separate, isolated branches, there can be overlapping changes.
+If developers fail to work in separate, isolated branches, there can be overlapping changes, for example two different line 7's.
+To resolve the conflicts, git will tell you where the conflicts are.
+You will have to pick through to edit and choose the code to keep.
+Then, you use 'git add' and 'git commit' to edit and save.